๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-When you're tested on pharmacology, you're not just being asked to recall drug names—you're being evaluated on whether you understand why the same drug can work beautifully in one patient and cause serious harm in another.
+When you're tested on pharmacology, you're not just being asked to recall drug names.
+You're being evaluated on whether you understand why the same drug can work perfectly in one patient and cause serious harm in another.
 The factors affecting drug response sit at the intersection of pharmacokinetics (what the body does to the drug) and pharmacodynamics (what the drug does to the body).
 Mastering these concepts means understanding absorption, distribution, metabolism, and excretion (ADME) and how patient-specific variables alter each step.

-Think of drug response as an equation with dozens of variables: genetics, organ function, body composition, timing, and even what the patient ate for breakfast.
-Exam questions will ask you to predict how changing one variable affects the outcome—or to identify which factor explains an unexpected drug response.
-Don't just memorize that "elderly patients need lower doses"—know why (reduced hepatic blood flow, decreased renal clearance, altered body composition).
+Drug response depends on dozens of variables: genetics, organ function, body composition, timing, and even what the patient ate for breakfast.
+Exam questions will ask you to predict how changing one variable affects the outcome, or to identify which factor explains an unexpected drug response.
+Don't just memorize that "elderly patients need lower doses."
+Know why (reduced hepatic blood flow, decreased renal clearance, altered body composition).
 That mechanistic understanding is what separates strong exam performance from guesswork.

 Pharmacokinetic Modifiers: How the Body Handles Drugs